 There is a fine line between the loving the element of chance in the game of roulette and understanding the complex physics and probability at play in the most popular table game of them all (In Monaco in any case).

-When you play roulette on a physical roulette wheel there are a number of different variables at play, how fast is the wheel spinning, how long will it take for the ball to slow down, as it slows will it hit the diamond shapes arranged on the wheel, and deflect into a pocket…the list goes on and then, the ball comes to a rest.
+When you play roulette on a physical roulette wheel there are a number of different variables at play: how fast is the wheel spinning, how long will it take for the ball to slow down, as it slows which diamond shapes arranged on the wheel will it hit and deflect into a pocket…the list goes on and then, the ball comes to a rest.

-When you play online, such as at the Grand Ivy roulette tables, what are the factors which affect the game?
-Online roulette has to use a different system to manufacture the winning number in a round and this is achieved by a clever piece of kit- a Random Number Generator (RNG).
-This technology relies on algorithms, a set of instructions or rules that the computer follows to produce an outcome.
+Virtual roulette games use a different system to come up with the winning number in a round and this is achieved by a clever piece of kit- a Random Number Generator (RNG).
+This technology relies on algorithms: sets of instructions or rules that the computer follows to produce an outcome.